Main menu:

 The town also became famous for its ash deposits from prehistoric volcanic eruptions.
 The Romans used this material to make a strong cement, and called the product pulvis puteolanus after the town.

+Pozzuoli, like Baia and other towns around this part of the Bay of Naples, is affected by a rare seismic phenomenon called bradyseism.
 This manifests itself in the form of slow earthquakes, almost unnoticeable, but often resulting in a rise or fall of land level by a metre or two in a few months.
 The archaeology of the lower town has been much affected by this.

 The harbour was protected by an extensive mole, to which the Emperor Caligula, in the 1 st century AD, attached a floating bridge to join the town to Baiae.
+The mole comprised 25 piers connected by arches, the foundations of which can still be seen underwater in calm conditions.

-begun by Nero in the 1 st century AD to replace a smaller one of Augustan date nearby.
+In the upper town is the well-preserved amphitheatre, begun by Nero in the 1 st century AD to replace a smaller one of Augustan date nearby.
 It could accommodate 40,000 spectators.

 The labyrinth of dungeons and passages under the arena is particularly impressive here - cages of animals and scenery could be hoisted up to ground level by lifts and pulleys.
 The area around the outside of the amphitheatre has become a convenient store for displaying decorative stonework found -all over Pozzuoli.
 These include tombstones, altars, columns, architraves and pieces of mosaic flooring.